Yash7426/SuperSonic/README.md

 3. **Consistency & Branding** – Maintain a consistent design language using **Radix-UI** components and **Tailwind CSS**, ensuring a professional and cohesive look.
 4. **Dark & Light Mode Support** – Implement a responsive theme system for accessibility and improved usability across different environments.
 5. **AI Chat & Dashboard UX** – Design an engaging interface for the **AI-powered chat assistant** and interactive dashboards displaying token insights, staking details, and market trends.
-6. **Mobile Responsiveness** – Optimize the UI for mobile and desktop devices, ensuring a smooth user experience across all screen sizes.
-7. **User Feedback & Iteration** – Gather feedback from early users and iterate on designs to improve usability, accessibility, and overall user satisfaction.

 ### 3. [Darsh Baxi](https://github.com/darshbaxi)
 - **Role:** AI and ML developer